HoustonWeHaveABug/MondrianPuzzle/README.md

 Minimum number of options T greater than 2 can be specified to check only the sets containing at least T tiles.

-The bash script mondrian_order_range.sh calls the solver for every squares in the order range specified.
+The bash script mondrian_squares.sh calls the solver for every squares in the order range specified.

 The bash script mondrian_rectangles.sh calls the solver for every rectangles in the width range specified.